ezzabuzaid/website/pages/blog/journal/running-untrusted-javascript-code.md

 You might want to check [MDN Docs about eval](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval)

-Time box execution can be via running the code in a web worker and using `setTimeout` to limit the execution time.
+Time box execution can be done by running the code in a web worker and using `setTimeout` to limit the execution time.

 ```ts
 async function timebox(code, timeout = 5000) {